 is then experimental covariance matrix:

-Most of the time no correlations between similar integral experiments are provided
+Most of the time no correlations between similar integral experiments are provided.

 Concerning the calculated values and the related bias:

 In the past, neutronic solvers did imply more approximations than nowadays: at some extent, the adjustment was done on the experimental values and on the calculated values as well.
-The adjusted library was correlated to the calculation scheme used
+The adjusted library was correlated to the calculation scheme used.

-With new 3D transport solvers used in conjunction with Monte-Carlo, this bias is reduced and can be treated in the adjustment procedure (see next chapter)
+With new 3D transport solvers used in conjunction with Monte-Carlo, this bias is reduced and can be treated in the adjustment procedure (see next chapter).

 Dedicated adjusted multigroup libraries obtained with specific integral information:

-There exists no clear definition of the application domain of this dedicated multigroup library: at most “representativity” factors can be used to calculate a “distance” (MS: A better definition is needed here) to this domain
+There exists no clear definition of the application domain of this dedicated multigroup library: at most “representativity” factors can be used to calculate a “distance” (MS: A better definition is needed here) to this domain.

-When a specific reactor concept is obviously outside this domain, it is difficult to define what is the mathematical/physical extrapolation method for the bias factors obtained using the adjusted multigroup library
+When a specific reactor concept is obviously outside this domain, it is difficult to define what is the mathematical/physical extrapolation method for the bias factors obtained using the adjusted multigroup library.

 Most of the time the adjustment is done on a broad energy group description of cross sections creating a macroscopic change of cross sections (i.e. constant over the energy ranges corresponding to the energy groups).
 Several problem are thus arising: